Sayed-Arsalan-Mahmudi/git_usage/Git_Usage.md

 Setting Up / Starting

-git config --global user.name "{USERNAME}" >> setting up the username of your git account
+git config --global user.name "<USERNAME>" >> setting up the username of your git account

 git config --global user.email "your@email.com" >> setting up the email of your git account